William Holt Terry Scholarship

 The Terry program is a family that lifts and supports one another.
 In such a diverse cohort, I learned there is more than one way to lead.
 Being a Terry Scholar has been a defining part of my Davidson experience, helping me grow not only as a leader, but a more thoughtful and selfless person.

-For questions related to the Terry Scholarship, please contact Gardner Roller Ligo, Director of Merit Programs.
+For questions related to the Terry Scholarship, please contact our scholarships team.